alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 </vector>
 ```

 The triangular play and circular record icons are both filled `path`s with orange and red fill colors respectively.
-The pause icon, on the other hand, is a stroked `path` with a green stroke color and a stroke width of 2. **Figure 1** illustrates each `path`'s drawing commands executed inside to a `12x12` grid:
+The pause icon, on the other hand, is a stroked `path` with a green stroke color and a stroke width of 2. **Figure 1** illustrates each `path`'s drawing commands executed inside a `12x12` grid:

 {% include posts/2016/11/29/includes1_drawing_paths_path_commands.html %}

 As we previously mentioned, one of the benefits of `VectorDrawable`s is that they provide density independence, meaning that they can be scaled arbitrarily on any device without loss of quality.
 This ends up being both convenient and efficient: developers no longer need to go through the tedious process of exporting different sized PNGs for each screen density, which in turn also leads to a smaller APK size.
-In our case, however, **the reason we'll be using `VectorDrawable`s is so we can animate their individual `path`s using the [`AnimatedVectorDrawable`][AnimatedVectorDrawable] class.** `AnimatedVectorDrawable`s are the glue that connects `VectorDrawable`s with `ObjectAnimator`s: the `VectorDrawable` assigns each animated `path` (or `group` of `path`s) a unique name, and the `AnimatedVectorDrawable` maps each of these names to their corresponding `ObjectAnimator`s.
+In our case, however, **the reason we want to use `VectorDrawable`s is so we can animate their individual `path`s using the [`AnimatedVectorDrawable`][AnimatedVectorDrawable] class.** `AnimatedVectorDrawable`s are the glue that connect `VectorDrawable`s with `ObjectAnimator`s: the `VectorDrawable` assigns each animated `path` (or `group` of `path`s) a unique name, and the `AnimatedVectorDrawable` maps each of these names to their corresponding `ObjectAnimator`s.
 As we'll see below, the ability to animate the individual elements within a `VectorDrawable` can be quite powerful.

 ### Transforming `group`s of `path`s